-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Combined Life; consumers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were advised by Combined Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Combined Life; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were told by Combined Life that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Combined Life start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".